abylay11/abylay11/README.md

 - 👋 Hi, I’m @abylay11
-- 👀 I’m interested in Backend development
+- 👀 I’m interested in Frontend development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Frontend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...